 - What are their favorite holiday traditions?

 - Holiday traditions their friends have that they think are cool?
 (Yes.
 I went there).

-I can’t tell you what matters to you, but here are some things that matter to me and therefore the intentions I use to make decisions during the holiday months.
+I can’t tell you what matters, but here are some things that matter to me and, therefore, the intentions I use to make decisions during the holidays.